 - Video watch time = 3 1/2 minutes

 Wings unfold and lock, creating a 49-inch wide support arm that sits about two feet back from the edge of the open tailgate.
 With the Big Bed in place it’s possible to safely carry loads twice as long as the 8-foot bed of a standard pick-up truck, supporting up to 400 lbs. of weight as it does.
 What could be better than that?
-You can see my Big Bed in action on my trusty 1990 F150 below, hauling 16-foot 6x6s.
+You can see my Big Bed in action on my trusty 1990 F150 below, hauling a bunch of 16-foot 6x6s.

 The Men Behind Big Bed